abnlsn/deno-devdocs/README.md

 ---
 ## Install
-run `deno install -A --unsafe https://github.com/ab3-dev/deno-devdocs/raw/master/ddocs.ts`
+run `deno install -A --unstable https://github.com/ab3-dev/deno-devdocs/raw/master/ddocs.ts`

 ## Use
 Currently there is one command, `search`, which does what you think. run `ddocs search` and you will get a prompt asking for the language you want to search.
 Alternatively, just run `ddocs search <lang>`.